peytoncordero/DRI25/text-analysis.md

 Feel like you understand it?
 Try deleting it and writing the loop yourself without looking at this guide.

-You can also copy the whole loop to a new jupyter notebook cell and play around with it.
+Play around!
+What happens if we got rid of the if statement?
 What happens when you change the order of the commands?
 How about the indentation?
 Don't be afraid to break it.

 If you feel like you are done playing with the loop, time to move to the next section to see the results.